BadgerV/Link-safe/README.md

-## 🚂 LinkVault.
+## 🚂 linksafe.

-[LinkVault](https://linkvault.com.ng/) stands as a beacon in the cryptocurrency landscape, transcending the role of a conventional wallet to become a harbinger of expansive crypto and Algorand adoption.
+[linksafe](https://linksafe.com.ng/) stands as a beacon in the cryptocurrency landscape, transcending the role of a conventional wallet to become a harbinger of expansive crypto and Algorand adoption.
 This user-friendly platform is poised to revolutionize the crypto space by simplifying the process of onboarding a diverse range of users.

 Paving the Way for Widespread Crypto and Algorand Adoption, Providing Non Custodial algorand wallets via a simple link or QR.
 Including Algorand Standard Asset Integration.